jwhitlock/drf-cached-instances/docs/usage.rst

 Usage
 =====

-drf-cached-instances is designed to work with `Django REST Framework`_ (DRF) 2.x, using a cache for read-only operations such as getting an instance or list of instances.
+drf-cached-instances is designed to work with `Django REST Framework`_ (DRF), using a cache for read-only operations such as getting an instance or list of instances.
 You may also want Celery_ for asynchronously updating the cache.

 There are a few steps needed to integrate drf-cached-instances into your project.
-See the sample app sample_poll_app for a small example, or `web-platform-compat`_ for a fuller example.
+See the sample app ``sample_poll_app`` for a small example, or `web-platform-compat`_ for a fuller example.

 Create an app-specific cache strategy